johnpapa/angular-styleguide/README.md

   - **Identify**: When you look at a file you should instantly know what it contains and represents.

       *Why?*: You spend less time hunting and pecking for code, and become more efficient.
 If this means you want longer file names, then so be it.
-Be descriptive with file names and keeping that contents of the file to exactly 1 thing.
+Be descriptive with file names and keeping the contents of the file to exactly 1 component.
 Avoid files with multiple controllers, multiple services, or a mixture.
 There are deviations of the 1 per file rule when I have a set of very small features that are all related to each other, they are still easily identifiable.
-If not, 1 per file.

   - **Flat**: Keep a flat folder structure as long as possible.
 When you get to 7+ files, begin considering separation.

       *Why?*: Nobody wants to search 7 levels of folders to find a file.
 Think about menus on web sites … anything deeper than 2 should take serious consideration.
 In a folder structure there is no hard and fast number rule, but when a folder has 7-10 files, that may be time to create subfolders.
 Base it on your comfort level.
 Use a flatter structure until there is an obvious value (to help the rest of LIFT) in creating a new folder.

-  - **T-DRY (Try to Stick to DRY)**: Be DRY, but don't go nuts and sacrfice readability.
+  - **T-DRY (Try to Stick to DRY)**: Be DRY, but don't go nuts and sacrifice readability.

       *Why?*: Being DRY is important, but not crucial if it sacrifices the others in LIFT, which is why I call it T-DRY.
 I don’t want to type session-view.html for a view because, well, it’s obviously a view.
 If it is not obvious or by convention, then I name it.